nhselect/step1-training/content/user-guide/centremanager/02-centre-management/managing-registration-prompts/index.md

 #### Prompt 1: Programme of study / course

-* Critical Care Step 1 proficiencies
+* Critical Care Steps proficiencies
 * Digital Skills
 * IV passport
 * Other

-> If it is possible that delegates may be enrolled on more than one digital proficiency framework, add the combination as an additional option answer (e.g. Critical care Step 1 proficiencies & IV passport)
+> If it is possible that delegates may be enrolled on more than one digital proficiency framework, add the combination as an additional option answer (e.g. Critical care Steps proficiencies & IV passport)

 #### Prompt 2: Organisation / company